-Remember that large breed dogs eat more food than small dogs.
-Your dog may also require professional training, which can be costly.
+Remember that large breed dogs eat more food than small dogs, and that your Cane Corso may also require professional training, which can be costly.

-Routine veterinary care for large dogs can also cost more than small dogs.
+Routine health care for large dogs can cost more than small dogs.

 Is a Cane Corso the Right Dog for Me?

 This is a breed that can be a loving companion and devoted protector for the right family.